| Interface | Description |

 store-by-value approach.
 Should an application later mutate the keys or values

-using store-by-reference semantics, the side-effects of the
+provided to a Cache using store-by-reference semantics, the side-effects of the

-mutations will be visible to those accessing the entries from the Cache
+mutations will be visible to those accessing the entries from the Cache,

-without an application having to update the Cache
+without an application having to update the Cache.

-s share somewhat similar APIs,
+Caches and MapsCaches and Maps share somewhat similar APIs,

-s are not Maps and Map
+Caches are not Maps and Maps are not Caches.

 The following section outlines the main similarities and differences.

-values are stored and accessed through an associated key.Cache
+Cache values are stored and accessed through an associated key.Cache.

-is undefined if a key is mutated in a manner that
+Cache is undefined if a key is mutated in a manner that

-affects equals comparisons when a key is used with a Cache
+affects equals comparisons when a key is used with a Cache.Caches depend on the concept of equality to determine when keys

 and values are the same.
 Consequently custom key and value classes should

-define a suitable implementation of the Object#equals
+define a suitable implementation of the Object#equals method.Object#hashCode() method.

 Although recommended, implementations are not required to call either the Object.hashCode or Object.equals methods defined by custom key classes.
 Implementations are free to use optimizations whereby the invocation of these methods is avoided.